franzmelchiori/alyvix_com/pages/05.blog/20200917_dynamics_ax/item.md

 Once the test case finishes, it's important to clean up after ourselves, since we'll likely use Robot to run the test case every few minutes.

 The Exit script runs automatically when the main script concludes, whether it finishes successfully or not.
-In our case we need to closes Dynamics AX and disconnect from the Windows Server.
+In our case we need to closes Microsoft Dynamics AX and disconnect from the Windows Server.

 ![Exit and fail scripts](alyvix_tutorial_dynamics_ax_05.png)